-Each month we will honour an individual or team who has achieved something in UAM and share their work.
+On a regular basis, we will honour an individual or team who has achieved something in UAM and share their work.
 This can be someone of any background, age or career path.

 To nominate someone to be a ‘UAM High-Flyer’, fill out this form!